 Taking massive action is of course not a one-time thing.
 It’s something that you must do consistently and persistently with progressively increased levels of activity, desire, and effort to help you distinguish yourself from others while building the momentum you need to achieve your goal.

 To take massive action means constantly expecting more from yourself in every situation, which effectively means raising your personal standards and expectations by setting challenging and possibly at times unrealistic goals that are aligned with your life’s higher purpose and vision.

 This idea of taking massive action essentially comes down to two key factors.
-The first comes through your ability to think big about your goals and about the objectives you would like to achieve.
-Big thinking is of course something that many people do very well, however they don’t get very far because they are missing the second piece of this puzzle, which is: Having the ability to follow through with these thoughts.
+The first comes from your ability to think big about your goals and about the objectives you would like to achieve.
+Big thinking is, of course, something that many people do very well, however they don’t get very far because they are missing the second piece of this puzzle, which is: Having the ability to follow through with these thoughts.

 Anyone can think big, but it takes a special effort to follow through with these actions in order to bring a goal into reality.
 But how do we do this?
 How do we do this specifically?
 What exactly does it take to follow through and take massive action towards a goal?

 On the surface, there is nothing difficult about taking massive action.
 It’s all basically about working on the most important things in a focused and concentrated way over an extended period of time.
 But if it’s so easy, then why don’t more people take massive action toward the attainment of their goals?

 No matter how much people may desire their goal, they are reluctant to take massive action due to a breakdown that is evident in one or more of the six steps outlined below.